TalhaAnik56/Ohara/README.md

 ## Technologies Used
 - **Frontend:** React 18 with TypeScript, React Query, React Router, Zustand, Chakra UI

-- **Backend Technology:** I will update the link of the repository of Backend as soon as possible.
-The backend of Ohara is built using:<br>
+- **Backend Technology:**The repository of Backend can be found in this link: https://github.com/TalhaAnik56/oharaBackend | The backend of Ohara is built using:<br>
    <ul>
      <li>Framework: Django</li>
      <li>Database: PostgreSQL</li>